RiseVision/risevision.github.io/src/pages/node/management/FolderStructure.md

 }
 ```

+To see a complete list of configuration options, refer to [link href="pages/node/management/Configuration"]the Advanced Configuration Page[/link]

 ## logs

 Logs live under the logs folder.
 You can inspect all the logs via `tail` or `cat`.